-Popcorn ceilings are a type of textured ceiling, which means that there are lots of nooks and crannies that need to be cleaned.
+To remove mold from popcorn ceilings is a challenge because it is textured.
+There are many nubs and angles that the mold attaches to.
 Cleaning it and keeping it free of ceiling mold can be very difficult.
-Mold removal can seem like an un-winnable battle, but with the right tools and materials, you can banish mold from your popcorn ceiling forever without hiring a professional mold abatement company or using heavy chemicals.
+Mold removal without damaging the ceiling is tough, but with the right strategy, you can eliminate mold from your popcorn ceiling without hiring a professional mold abatement company.What you will need:

 ▪ Anti-mold solution